mikekreuzer/zine/README.md

 This is only a first cut at this gem, the stuff I considered a (barely) minimum viable product.
 Up next are:

-- file watching
 - migration scripts from eg Jekyll?
 Maybe.
 - Apple News
-- SSH uploads, as well as
 - much refactoring
 - docs
 - tests, lots of tests